Caleb-T-Owens/Game-Jam-Entry/README.md

 #### Information
 The game is very dark because it was going to be a horror game (*there are no horror elements implemented*) so if your monitor has bad contrast or black trueness you will struggle to see.

-Another thing to mention is that you can only move forward 0 to 90 degrees left, think moving forwards away from 0,0 in +x and +y quadrent.
-This is because the math I figgured out only covered moving in that direction.
+Another thing to mention is that you can only move forward 0 to 90 degrees left, think moving forwards away from 0,0 in +x and +y quadrant.
+This is because the math I figured out only covered moving in that direction.

 To move use `a` to look left `s` to look right, `w` to move forward, and `r` to move back (I think I implemented that).
 Those keys are the colemak wasd keys you can change them in the main js file.
-It doesnt have any walking speed so it looks around and moves `on key down` so if you system does multiple letter presses after you hold a key depending on your browser it can move arround by holding a key down.
+It doesn't have any walking speed so it looks around and moves `on key down` so if you system does multiple letter presses after you hold a key depending on your browser it can move around by holding a key down.

-This was only programmed with the latest version of chrome in mind so you may have differnt experiences depending on your browser
+This was only programmed with the latest version of chrome in mind so you may have different experiences depending on your browser

 ### The easy way
 The easy way to run the game would be to use the [gitbook](https://pinkflufflyllama.github.io/Game-Jam-Entry/src/index.html) which will have the latest commits and pushes.

 ### The harder way
-To run this locally you will need to run a http server because, atleast, chome doesnt allow loading es6 modules locally
+To run this locally you will need to run a http server because, at least, chrome doesn't allow loading es6 modules locally